microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-BrainScript/Readme.md

 ### Jupyter Notebook

-You can find Jupyter Notebook for this sample in [CNTK-GPU-BrainScript.ipynb](./CNTK-GPU-BrainScript.ipynb).
+You can find Jupyter Notebook for this recipe in [CNTK-GPU-BrainScript.ipynb](./CNTK-GPU-BrainScript.ipynb).

 ### Azure CLI 2.0

-You can find Azure CLI instructions for this sample in [cli-instructions.md](./cli-instructions.md).
+You can find Azure CLI instructions for this recipe in [cli-instructions.md](./cli-instructions.md).

 ## Help or Feedback